haminhcong/openstack-til/openstack-2-node-four-interfaces.md

-# Setup OpenStack Cloud For Lab Purpose With 2-Nodes Configuration
+# Setup OpenStack Cloud For Lab Purpose With Four Interfaces Configuration

 ## Overview And Requirements